-The Statement of Accounts summarises the Authority's transactions for the 2014-15 financial year and its position at the year end of 31 March 2015.
-The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2011 which require the accounts to be prepared in accordance with proper accounting practices.
-These primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2014-15 (The Code) and the Service Reporting Code of Practice 2014-15 (SERCOP), supported by the International Financial Reporting Standards (IFRS).
+The Statement of Accounts summarises the Authority's transactions for the 2015-16 financial year and its position at the year end of 31 March 2016.
+The Authority is required to prepare an annual Statement of Accounts in accordance with the statutory framework established in England by the Accounts and Audit Regulations 2015 which require the accounts to be prepared in accordance with proper accounting practice.
+These primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2015-16 (The Code) and the Service Reporting Code of Practice 2015-16 (SERCOP), supported by the International Financial Reporting Standards (IFRS).